Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

 \begin{Lem} Given constants $ \alpha_1, \alpha_2, \alpha_3\geq 0$ where $ \alpha_1<1,$ if $t$ satisfies that then

 \end{Lem}

 \emph{Proof}.
 The first inequality in (\ref{Con1a}) was shown in \cite{ZL20} (see Lemma 4.1 therein).
-Thus we only need to show the second inequality in (\ref{Con1a}), which follows from the first inequality together with the fact that $ \sqrt{(a+c)^2 + b^2} \leq \sqrt{a^2+b^2 } +c $ for any $ a,b,c \geq 0. $ Indeed,
+Thus we only need to show the second inequality in (\ref{Con1a}), which follows from the first inequality and the fact that $ \sqrt{(a+c)^2 + b^2} \leq \sqrt{a^2+b^2 } +c $ for any $ a,b,c \geq 0. $ $ \Box $